-This certification audit was conducted against the Health and Disability Services Standards and the service's contract with the district health board.
-The audit process included a pre audit review of policies and procedures, and onsite review of residents' and staff files, observations and interviews with residents, family members, management, staff, a contracted physiotherapist, a visiting community support provider, and a general practitioner (GP).
+This certification audit was conducted against the Health and Disability Services Standards and the service provider's contract with the district health board.
+The audit process included a desk top review of policies and procedures, and on site review of residents' and staff files, observations and interviews with residents, family members, management, staff, and a general practitioner (GP).
 Feedback from all interviewees was positive.